-This is most common myth about diabetes.
+This is the most common among all diabetes myths.
 In fact, many studies have proven that consuming too much sugar does not cause this condition.

 Instead, diabetes is a response to a complicated relationship between carbohydrates and sugars.

-You could also suffer from diabetes if there’s a history of it in your family, because of your weight, or because of the way our body adjusts to the previously mentioned factors.
+You could suffer from diabetes if there’s a family history related to it.
+This may also be related to your weight, or to how your body adjusts to the previously mentioned factors.

 Moreover, you should remember that not all sugars are equal.
 For example, the fructose you find in fruits causes less harm to your health than the sugars you find in sweets.